 A cyclecar is a small, inexpensive car built in the 1910's/1920's in Europe mainly.
 They were a step between a motorcycle (difficult with 2+ people) and a motorcar (big and expensive).

-They typically used motorcycle (or motorcycle derived engines), and had some form of rudimentary gearing system.
-Brakes were often only on the rear wheels, and there wasn't much in the way of wet weather gear.
+They typically used motorcycle (or motorcycle derived) engines, and had some form of rudimentary gearing system.
+Brakes were to the rear wheels, often the foot brake would operate teh brake band/drum on side and the handbrake the other.

 I'm building a GN, which were built in London, England, between 1910 and 1923 by Archibold Frazer-Nash and H.R.
 Godfrey.
 Over 5,000 were originally manufactured, with not many surviving today.

 Archibold Frazer-Nash went on to form a new car company bearing his name.
-Taking a similar setup as the GN, Frazer Nash cars had larger engines and went on to win some historic races.
+Taking a similar setup as the GN, Frazer Nash cars had larger engines and went on to win some historic races and trials.
 Take a look at the Frazer Nash Car Club, and the Frazer Nash Archives for more information on both GN and Frazer Nash cars.

 H.R.Godfrey went on to do something similar, initially forming Godfrey and Proctor, and then the HRG Engineering Company, producing HRG cars.
 HRG is in fact the initials of the three founders, not just H.R.Godfrey's initials!